-MDEQ currently has a total of 347 employees.
-Between 2017 and 2022, MDEQ has lost 174 employees to resignations and 99 employees to retirement (273 total employees).
-This equates to 78% of MDEQ's 347 employee workforce.
-In addition, over 15% of our current workforce is retirement eligible, and 33.4% of our current workforce can retire within the next five years.
+MDEQ had a workforce of 347 at the outset of FY 2026.
+Between 2017 and 2024, MDEQ lost 228 employees to resignations and 124 employees to retirement (352 total employees).
+This equates to a 101% turnover rate of MDEQ's 347 employee workforce.
+In addition, over 18% of our current workforce is retirement eligible, and 30% of our current workforce can retire within the next five years.
 These trends are not sustainable for training and retaining highly technical staff.